 Uncontrollable Smell

 Many people mistakenly think that only cats can leave this stench in a house; however, dog urine can do the same.
-You will have to clean the urine quickly to prevent the smell from being soaked up by the wood, preferably with a mop and soapy water.
+You must clean the urine quickly to prevent the smell from being soaked by the wood, preferably with a mop and soapy water.

 Mold Growth

-This is probably the thing that few people consider at all when they see a pet urinating on the floor throughout a home.
-A wet hardwood floor starting to rot is the perfect area for mold to quickly start growing, as there is no sunlight to burn the mold away.
+This is probably what few people consider when they see a pet urinating on the floor throughout a home.
+A wet hardwood floor starting to rot is the perfect area for mold to grow quickly, as there is no sunlight to burn the mold away.

-Molds can cause a whole list of raspatory infections and irritations that have been known to kill people when they were sleeping.
-You should always check for mold growth when you see an area is constantly getting wet; if you have a dog that urinates on the hardwood floor, it is best to spray regularly.
+Molds can cause a whole list of raspatory infections and irritations known to kill people while sleeping.
+You should always check for mold growth when you see an area constantly getting wet; if you have a dog urinating on the hardwood floor, it is best to spray regularly.

 Cost To Replace

 Often, people learn to have their second or third dog enclosed in specific house areas when training is the previous cost of fixing stains.
-It is costly to repair and replace hardwood floors as much of the wood used for the floor no longer exists.
+Repairing and replacing hardwood floors is costly as much of the wood used for the floor no longer exists.

-You should be aware of this before buying or adopting a dog, as you may have to replace the floor if you are renting.
-The entire floor needs to be replaced many times, refinished, or resealed as the stains from the dog urine have spread further than you could ever have imagined.
+You should know this before buying or adopting a dog, as you may have to replace the floor if you rent.
+The entire floor must be replaced many times, refinished, or resealed as the stains from the dog urine have spread further than you could ever have imagined.

 Conclusion